 Fortunately, matters improved and Dickens did eventually receive an education in Hampstead a few years later.
 Subsequently, he became a court clerk and then a parliamentary reporter for the Morning Chronicle.
 Whilst at the paper he started writing about London, it’s people and the social conditions – producing the regular ‘Sketches by Boz’ at the time of moving to Doughty Street.

-Dickens first went to America in 1842 for a six-month lecture tour.
-He was greeted like a rock star!
-He wanted to see how life compared to the class-stricken streets of London.
-The commercialism, promotion and raw energy of its people wasn’t what Dickens expected.
-It’s well known that his experience was mixed!
-In fact it led to a cooling of relations between the American press and Dickens for twenty years!
-But Dickens returned twice for lecture tours in the late 1860’s.
+Dickens first went to America in 1842 for a six-month lecture tour – and was greeted like a rock star.
+But he wanted to see how life compared to the class-stricken streets of London.
+America’s commercialism, promotion and brashness wasn’t what he expected – and this led to a cooling of relations between the American press and Dickens for twenty years.
+But he returned twice for lecture tours in the late 1860’s.

 In the museum, the key attractions are the room and desk at which Dickens wrote his first three blockbusters; The Pickwick Papers, Nicholas Nickleby and Oliver Twist, his lectern used on trips to America and his court suit.
 All the rooms are fitted out in the style of the period and filled with displays of his personal artefacts such his handwritten drafts, prints and paintings.

 The museum is a fascinating insight to the life of this literary giant and the early Victorian household.